 - Cape Argus (Der fliegende Holländer, Cape Town Opera, Aug 2017) -

 Matthew Wild is one of the most versatile and prolific South African theatre directors of his generation, equally at home staging operas, musicals, new plays and classic texts.
-A two-time Fleur du Cap Award winner, and one of the Mail and Guardian’s 200 Young South Africans for 2012, Matthew’s productions have been seen on stages throughout his homeland, as well as in Ireland, Sweden, Germany and Australia.
-In early 2015, he was appointed as the Artistic Director of Cape Town Opera.
+A two-time Fleur du Cap Award winner, Mr. Wild’s productions have been seen on stages throughout his homeland, as well as in Germany, Sweden, Switzerland and Ireland.
+Since 2015, he has been the Artistic Director of Cape Town Opera.

-Mr. Wild made his opera directing debut in Sweden in 2009, with Boesmans’ Julie for NorrlandsOperan and Malmö Opera.
-In the years since, he has created acclaimed productions of Salome, Il viaggio a Reims, Suor Angelica, The Rake’s Progress, Cosi fan tutte, Don Giovanni and The Medium in South Africa.
-He returned to Stockholm in 2013 to direct the premiere of Philip Miller’s Between a Rock and a Hard Place.
+Mr. Wild made his opera directing debut in Sweden in 2009 with Boesmans’ Julie for NorrlandsOperan and Malmö Opera.
+He returned in 2013 to direct the premiere of Philip Miller’s Between a Rock and a Hard Place in Stockholm.

 His work in spoken theatre stretches back to his professional debut in 2000, with the self-penned drama More, created while he was still completing his studies in Drama and English at the University of Cape Town.
 Notable productions of contemporary scripts include Brent Palmer’s Witnesses, John van der Ruit’s Crooked, Pieter Jacobs’ Dalliances, Brett Goldin’s Bad Apple, Nhlanhla Mavundla’s A Man and a Dog and Nicholas Spagnoletti’s Special Thanks to Guests from Afar.
-He made his Shakespearean debut with The Comedy of Errors at the Maynardville Open-Air Theatre in 2012, a production which earned him a Fleur du Cap nomination for Best Director.
+He made his Shakespearean debut with The Comedy of Errors at the Maynardville Open-Air Theatre in 2012.

 M: +49 (0)171 212 6728